jsphpndr/covid-api-bahamas/content/privacy-policy/_index.md

 ---
 title: "Privacy Policy"
 date: 2021-10-21T08:22:51-04:00
-summary: One of our main priorities is the privacy of our visitors, please take a moment to familiarize yourself with this site's policies.
+summary: One of our main priorities is the privacy of our visitors, please take a moment to familiarize yourself with this site's privacy policy.
 draft: false
 ---